 Aim for approx. 3 hours total day time sleep at this age however don’t get stuck on the numbers, this is a guide and every child will have a different sleep requirement.

 Around the 8 month mark, you may see that the 3rd nap is becoming a struggle.
 Either it is having a negative impact on your child's ability to settle for bed at 7 pm or your child simply is refusing the 3rd nap.
 If this has emerged and is consistently happening over a 10 day period then I would advise dropping the nap and moving to a 2 nap routine.
 You may also see that your child can do longer stretches between naps, perhaps 2.5 to 3 hours.
 Again, watch your child's sleepy cues and allow them to guide you to the place that suits them best.

 Aim for approx. 2.5 to 3 hours total day time sleep at this age however don’t get stuck on the numbers, this is a guide and every child will have a different sleep requirement.

 15 months – 2.5 years

-Somewhere between 14 and 16 months your child will start to transition to 1 nap a day.
-This can present its self in may ways.
+Somewhere between 14 and 16 months, your child will start to transition to 1 nap a day.
+This can present its self in many ways.
 Examples include, early morning waking starts to occur where it wasn’t present previously or your child starts to refuse their afternoon nap after taking a great morning nap.
 If these start to happen then it is time to start moving to 1 nap a day.
-This often needs to be taken super slowly over a period of a few weeks and in doing this, with a early bedtime, you should avoid overtiredness setting in.
+This often needs to be taken super slowly over a period of a few weeks and in doing this, with an early bedtime, you should avoid overtiredness setting in.